Yitzchak Ginsburgh: Violence against Palestinians

 In 1989, following the arrest of seven of his students after the shooting of an Arab girl during a settler rampage through the Palestinian West Bank village of Kifl Haris (in response to rock-throwing by the Arab villagers), Ginsburgh reportedly "offered biblical justification for the view that the spilling of non-Jewish blood was a lesser offense than the spilling of Jewish blood."
 He stated that threatening to kill Jews comes under the ruling, 'He who comes to kill you, you should kill him first.'
 The Ashkenazi chief rabbi Avraham Shapira criticized Ginsburgh's views.
+In 1993 Ginsburgh defended another student of his guilty of firing indiscriminately at Arab labourers in Tel Aviv.

 In 1994, Ginsburgh received widespread criticism for his article "Baruch Hagever" in which he defended Baruch Goldstein who had massacred 29 Palestinian worshippers at the Cave of the Patriarchs in Hebron.
 Rabbi Ginsburgh wrote that it is possible to view Baruch Goldstein's act as either following or defying five Halachic principles, namely "sanctification of God's name", "saving life" (referring to allegations that Goldstein had received prior warning from the IDF regarding a planned Arab massacre of Jews), "revenge", "eradication of the seed of Amalek" and "war".
 The conclusion to the article is that Goldstein's act emanated from the super-rational powers of his soul, therefore one cannot rely on logical reasoning to determine whether the act was worthy or condemnable.

 The Jerusalem Post asserted that Ginsburgh had called the massacre a mitzvah.
 Motti Inbari commented on this:

 In his writings, Ginzburg (sic) gives prominence to Halachic and kabbalistic approaches that emphasize the distinction between Jew and non-Jew (Gentile), imposing a clear separation and hierarchy in this respect.
 He claims that while the Jews are the Chosen People and were created in God's image, the Gentiles do not have this status...
 Ginzburg stated that, on the theoretical level, if a Jew requires a liver transplant to survive, it would be permissible to seize a Gentile and take their liver forcefully.
 From this point only a small further step is required to actively encourage and support the killing of non-Jews, as Ginzburg did in the case of Goldstein.